-The competent authority has the discretion to allow the use of supplemental information subject to the parameters outlined in 1.4.6.3.
+51. The competent authority has the discretion to allow the use of supplemental information subject to the parameters outlined in paragraphs 19-20.
 The competent authority may choose to specify where this information should appear on the label or allow supplier discretion.
 In either approach, the placement of supplemental information should not impede identification of GHS information.